 The fact that membership of the party has risen under his watch does not prove that the wider electorate support Corbyn, and indeed they don't, with Labour membership making up less than 1% of the overall population.

 Secondly, supporters of Corbyn talk about his mandate to lead the party.
-It's true that he does have a mandate, however that does not mean that he shouldn't do the honourable thing and resign for the sake of a functioning opposition, and for the sake of the working classes who rely on the Labour Party, but who do not take the same interest in Politics as the hard left Corbynistas.
+It's true that he does have a mandate, however that does not mean that he shouldn't do the honourable thing and resign for the sake of a functioning opposition, and for the sake of the working classes who rely on the Labour Party, but who do not take the same interest in Politics as die-hard Corbyn supporters.

 Corbyn supporters also argue that the country doesn't want to return to New Labour.
 This may be true, but wanting to get rid of Corbyn does not mean that you want New Labour back.
 Lisa Nandy and Ed Miliband are just two Labour MP's who don't believe Corbyn is the answer but also don't want a return to New Labour.
 Labour can get rid of Corbyn but still retain its values.